Cloudy Kitchen

 4. Pour the chocolate ganache into the bottom of the par-baked pie crust, and smooth with an offset spatula.
 Place in the freezer while you prepare the rest of the filling.

-5. To make the remainder of the filling, whisk together 70g of the cooled brown butter, the dark brown sugar, and golden syrup together in a large bowl.
+5. To make the remainder of the filling, whisk together 70g (see Notes section below) of the cooled brown butter, the dark brown sugar, and golden syrup together in a large bowl.
 Add the eggs one at a time, and whisk to combine.
 Add the heavy cream, vanilla bean paste, apple cider vinegar, and salt, and whisk to combine.

-6. Remove the par-baked pie crust from the freezer and arrange the pecans in the par-baked pie crust.
+6. Arrange the pecans in the cooled par-baked pie crust.
 Place onto a baking sheet.

 7. Pour the prepared filling over the pecans - hold back a little filling if you are worried that it will be too full.
 Flip over any pecans using your fingers so the rounded side is up.